 When state governments walk away from their key responsibilities on the environment, as has happened with alpine cattle grazing, the Australian Government must ensure the appropriate checks and balances are in place.

 Cattle were removed from the Alpine National Park in 2005 by the Bracks Government after a thorough investigation by the Alpine Grazing Parliamentary Taskforce.
 Cattle continued to graze in state forest next to the park.

-However, in 2010 the newly installed Victorian Government, led by Premier Ted Baillieu, controversially returned cattle grazing to Victoria's Alpine National park under the guise of 'scientific cattle grazing', aimed at reducing fire risk on crown land.
+However, at the end of 2010 the newly-installed Victorian Government, led by Premier Ted Baillieu, controversially returned cattle grazing to Victoria's Alpine National park under the guise of 'scientific cattle grazing', aimed at reducing fire risk on crown land.

 This move came despite the fact that there is no scientific justification for the belief that alpine cattle grazing helps with fire abatement.

-On April 8, 2011 Victoria's Department of Sustainability and Environment notified federal environment minister Tony Burke that cattle had been removed from the Alpine National Park.
+On April 8, 2011 Victoria's previous Department of Sustainability and Environment notified former federal environment minister Tony Burke that cattle had been removed from the Alpine National Park.